flexseth/bioboxfinal/README.md

 ### Caveats
 **Exclusivity:**
 Only one bio box is allowed per page with this implementation.

-*Hire me to see beta 2..*
+This was done to simplify with development during the block.
+There are use cases for including multiple bio blocks on the same page (About us).

 **Gravatar**
-In order for the Gravatar to display, the block creator must have a Gravatar set up with their user email.
+In order for the Gravatar to display, the block creator must have a Gravatar set up with the email they are using to log into this WordPress installation.

 Learn more and make your Gravatar [here](http://gravatar.com)

 **Bio Description:**